Knowledge base

 https://IDkDrive.connect.kdrive.infomaniak.com

-(read the ID kDrive chapter above) - Username: email address used to log in to the Infomaniak user account
+(read the ID kDrive chapter above) - Username: email address to log in to the Infomaniak user account

 - Server address: